codacy/codacy-remark-lint/docs/description/remark-lint-list-item-content-indent.md

+# remark-lint-list-item-content-indent

-Warn when the content of a list item has mixed indentation.
+[`remark-lint`][github-remark-lint] rule to warn when the indent of list item content is not consistent.